 Treatment and prognosis

 The management of dislocations in the emergency department firstly requires immediate reduction of the knee joint, ideally as a closed procedure.
 A rapid neurovascular assessment is then performed.
-In posterolateral dislocation a closed reduction may be impossible, in which case an open reduction is necessary 2.
+In posterolateral dislocations, a closed reduction may be impossible, in which case an open reduction is necessary 2.

 Once the knee joint has been relocated, further management depends on the age and activity of the patient.
-Generally a non-interventionist rehabilitation is advocated in those who are more sedentary, or of advancing age.
+Generally, a non-interventionist rehabilitation is advocated in those who are more sedentary, or of advancing age.
 The mainstay of this approach is immobilization.
 Although this may lead to a stable joint, mild dysfunction is often a problem.
 Thus a conservative approach is generally not felt to be appropriate in younger, more active individuals.

 Therefore surgical intervention is now advocated for this latter cohort, with usually better functional outcomes.
 The main criterion for surgical repair rests on the severity of ligamentous injury 2.

 - 1. Walker R, McDougall D, Patel S, Grant J, Longino P, Mohtadi N. Radiologic Review of Knee Dislocation: From Diagnosis to Repair.
 AJR Am J Roentgenol.
 2013;201(3):483-95. doi:10.2214/AJR.12.10221 - Pubmed